azsk/DevOpsKit-docs/09-AzureDevOps(VSTS)-Security/Readme.md

 #### Install “ADO Security Scanner” extension for your Azure DevOps Organization

-Extension has been published to the visual studio marketplace gallery under “Azure DevOps > Azure Pipeline” category.
+Extension has been published to the Visual Studio marketplace gallery under “Azure DevOps > Azure Pipeline” category.
 You can now install this extension from the Marketplace directly (https://marketplace.visualstudio.com/items?itemName=azsdktm.ADOSecurityScanner).

 Refer doc [here](https://docs.microsoft.com/en-us/azure/devops/marketplace/install-extension?view=azure-devops&tabs=browser) for more about installing extensions for org